-But one thing you can learn from how Todd Herman launches the 90 Day Year, is that you need to build anticipation and make it easy for people to sign up once registration opens.
+Todd teaches that you need to build anticipation and make it easy for people to sign up once registration opens.

 One thing that Todd has done very well over the years, is to empower his course alumni to become affiliates who help him spread the word about the program.

-#11 Iterate and improve your online course over time
+11. Iterate and improve your course over time

 Once you’ve welcomed your first cohort of students, it’s time to celebrate but remember that the party is just getting started!